 Dates: June 1-August 1* or July 20-September 20

 Deadline to apply: May 1 for June start date, June 1 for July start date

 *This start date includes a two week break in July

 The best way to learn about a new culture and language is to be fully immersed in it which is why all Greenheart Travel high school abroad students live with local host families.
 All of our host families are volunteers and will treat you as a member of their family.
 By being a part of your family’s daily life, you will learn to live and speak like a local.

 Prospective host families undergo a rigorous screening process.
 Participants can rest assured that only suitable host families will be selected.
 In fact, many of our current host families have hosted students in the past, showing what an impactful experience it was.

 In order to qualify as a host family, the prospective hosts must:

 We will connect you with your host family prior to your arrival in your host country.
 By e-mailing and speaking with them before arriving, it will help break the ice when you finally meet in person.
 It will also show that you are as excited to live with them as they are to host you!

-No. You can choose your destination country, but you must be flexible about where you are placed within that country.
+No. You must be flexible about where you are placed within Costa Rica.
 We make it a priority to place students with host families that closely match your interests and personality.
 For this reason we work first to find a suitable family rather than a destination preference.
 We can never guarantee placements in any specific city or region, and we match based on compatibility with the host family.

 I know a family in my program country that would like to host me.
 Is that possible?